BarbaraStanley/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 13  a script that takes a list of words as input and prints only words that appear exactly once Task 14 a script that displa lines containing the pattern ROOT from the passwd file Task 15 a script that displays lines containing the pattern BIN in the passwd file
+Task 13  a script that takes a list of words as input and prints only words that appear exactly once Task 14 a script that displa lines containing the pattern ROOT from the passwd file Task 15 a script that displays lines containing the pattern BIN in the passwd file Task 16 a script that displays lines containing the pattern ROOT and 3 lines after them in the passwd file